-Gerontologists and healthcare professionals are a huge asset to the nursing field.
+Gerontologists and healthcare professionals are huge assets to the nursing field.
 Gerontology is the social, biological, physiological, and psychological study of the aging population.
-Geriatrics is sometimes considered a social science that works to provide all the needs of the older generation, which includes any physical and mental changes in the life of the patient.
+Geriatrics is sometimes considered a social science that works to provide for all the needs of the older generation, which includes any physical and mental changes in the life of the patient.

 The elderly are more susceptible to slips and falls, even around their own home and their bones are more fragile to break.
 Having a nurse therapist or home care nurse specialized in geriatrics can help prevent unnecessary issues from happening.
-They also work to aid in daily living activities (ADL) for the elderly patient.
+They also work to aid in daily living activities (ADL) for elderly patients.

 The career path of a geriatric nurse is consistently active.
-As a geriatric nurse or gerontologist, there are many choices of employment in a variety of roles and settings.
+As a Gerontology nurse or gerontologist, there are many choices of employment in a variety of roles and settings.
 Most gerontology experts work as Advanced Practice Registered Nurses (APRN) or Nurse Practitioners (NP).
-Hospitals and nursing homes are just two of the most popular institutions.
-Assisted-living places, social services, health administration facilities are also places of employment for those interested in geriatric nursing.
-Although, there are a few individuals working their way into the geriatric pharmacology field, or those studying medicine that benefits older adults.
+Hospitals and nursing homes are just two of the most popular institutions. fastest-growing careers in gerontology

 As with most jobs, there is some education needed to practice medicine or assist the elderly with their problems.
 Geriatric nurses more than likely will need at least a BSN degree.
 However, in some cases getting your Master’s of Science in Nursing (MSN) with a specific concentration will be a better choice.
 In fact, right now is a great time to enroll in a nursing program.
-The demand is high and many colleges and universities offer scholarships with fantastic benefits at low tuition to students in high priority fields.
+The demand is high and many colleges and universities offer scholarships with fantastic benefits at low tuition to students in high-priority fields.

-Gerontology Nurse Practitioner Salary
+What is a Gerontology Nurse Practitioner Salary?

 Because the geriatric nursing field is a consistently growing career choice, it has become very lucrative as well.
 The median gerontology nursing salary is around $41,000 to $51,000 for RNs, but pay rates for a gerontological nurse practitioner salary is an enormous leap – well over $110,000 on average, according to the Bureau of Labor Statistics.